-A typical example of a REL license issued to an end-user could be the following: a distributor, MusicDist, issues to a user, Alice, a license that permits her the right of play a song, TheEnd.mp3, during this year.
-The license is sketched in the following figure:
+A typical example of a REL license issued to an end-user.
+In this case a distributor, MusicDist, issues to a user, Alice, a license that permits her the right of play a song, TheEnd.mp3, during this year.
+The license is sketched in the following figure.